woocintosh/Fable5-artifacts/artifacts/woocintosh/README.md

 A Python script that edits the gold value in a Civilization V save file (`.Civ5Save`).

 No dependencies.
 Standard library only.
-Works on Mac, Windows, and Linux.
+Works on Mac.

 ## What I asked Fable 5 to do